 </style>

-This will stretch the image across each page separately.
+This will stretch the image across each page separately without unnecessarily duplicating the CSS rule for every student that you're printing a document for.
 You will have to set the opacity or alpha of the image before using it, as there is no way to set the opacity of a CSS background image separately from the content of the element.

 For situations where you want an image behind a specific element, like the header, you can use an image tag: